 This is the post to use if you want to go right for the sale.
 It allows you to feature a product, list the price and include a CTA for people to make a purchase.

-To get the most out of your Google My Business posts, follow these best practices:
+To get the most out of your Google Business Profile posts, follow these best practices:

 - Write with SEO best practices in mind – Use keywords in your posts, and put them near the front of the post along with your most important message.

 - Use a high-quality image – Images help attract the eye and make posts more interesting, but only if they look good.
 Make sure your image isn’t pixelated and is sized correctly.
 The ideal size is 750 X 750.
 Also, ensure the focal point of your image is centered because it may get cropped.
 And always preview the post before publishing to verify the way everything will look when live.